egilron/AfriSenti-SemEval-2023/README.md

 # SemEval-2023 Task 12: Multilingual fine-tuning for sentiment classification in low-resource languages

 Repository with our code used for fine-tuning and evaluation for [my contribution](https://arxiv.org/abs/2304.14189) towards the SemEval-2023 Shared Task 12.
+The main script for fine-tuning is [xlmt_finetuning3.py](xlmt_finetuning3.py)

 The contribution evolved from a number of abandoned approaches.
 We have tried to share what was relevant for the final submission, and hope that the code is self-sufficient and readable.
 Please raise an issue if you find that something is missing or not in line with the reports in the paper.

 ## Datasets per language family / group
 The training data per language category were prepared with [dataset_prep_2.ipynb](dataset_prep_2.ipynb) and are stored [here](datasets/train_group_final).

 ## Links and citations